Note on computational complexity of the Gromov-Wasserstein distance

 i.e. $\Gamma$ has a negative \textit{principal minor} (the determinant of a submatrix taken from $\Gamma$ according to index subsets $I \subseteq [m\cdot n]$ and $J \subseteq [m\cdot n]$ with $I=J$).
 Note that the conclusion would not change if $p>1$, in which case one would still have $\text{det}(\Gamma_{p_{[1:2,1:2]}}) = 0 - h_{12}^ph_{21}^p < 0$.

 By \textit{Sylvester's criterion} stating that all principal minors of a real symmetric positive semidefinite matrix must be non-negative (see, e.g., \cite{Prussing}), the matrix $\Gamma$ - or, more generally, $\Gamma_p$, - cannot be positive semidefinite.
-By the discussion preceding the theorem, a quadratic program with such objective cannot be convex and hence is NP-hard. \end{proof}
+By the discussion preceding the theorem, a quadratic program with such objective cannot be convex. \end{proof}

-Theorem \ref{thm:GW} indicates that every instance of the GW distance optimization program is NP-hard, which supports the ongoing efforts on its computation (see, e.g., \cite{Memoliultra} for a recent review).
+Theorem \ref{thm:GW} indicates that every instance of the GW distance optimization program is non-convex quadratic, which supports the ongoing efforts on its computation (see, e.g., \cite{Memoliultra} for a recent review).
 At the same time, GW distance can itself be viewed as a relaxation of the Gromov-Hausdorff distance problem (see Section 4.1 of \cite{Memoli}) that generalizes a Quadratic Assignment Problem (QAP) (see Remark 4.6 of \cite{Memoli} for the connection between Gromov-Hausdorff and QAP).
 Below we discuss the interpretation of GW as a relaxation of QAP in the form that QAP was introduced in the economic literature, and use Theorem \ref{thm:GW} to argue that such relaxation is not convex.

-\begin{obs}[\textbf{Relation to the Quadratic Assignment Problem}] The structure of the problem (\ref{eq:GW_op}) is related to the (NP-hard) QAP introduced by T. Koopmans and M. Beckmann in \cite{Koopmans}.
+\begin{rema}[\textbf{Relation to the Quadratic Assignment Problem}] The structure of the problem (\ref{eq:GW_op}) is related to the (NP-hard) QAP introduced by T. Koopmans and M. Beckmann in \cite{Koopmans}.
 The program describes an optimal assignment of $m$ industrial plants to $m$ locations such that the plants with high flows of commodities between them are placed close to each other (see Section 6 of \cite{Koopmans} for the description).
 The flows between pairs of plants are represented by a square matrix $(f_{ik})$, and the distances between target locations are stored in a square matrix $(h_{jl})$.
 The problem is to find a $m\times m$ permutation matrix $X_{i'j'}$ with entries $X_{i'j'} = 1$ if the $i'$th plant is placed into the $j'$th location, and zero otherwise, which describes an optimal assignment of plants to locations.
 This problem reads

 Writing $X$ as a long vector with $m^2$ entries $X_{i'j'}$ allows to represent the QAP in the form

 with $\Gamma_{ijkl}=f_{ik}h_{jl}$ (see \cite{Bazaraa} for this formulation of QAP).

 To see the relation between QAP and GW, consider the objective of the GW distance problem in Definition \ref{def:GW} between metric-measure spaces with ground distances $(d_{ij})$ and $(h_{ij})$, under the choice of exponent $p=2$, which reads